-ELT 111 Electronics I. Resistive (2-3) 3 hrs Resistive circuits involving electronic devices.
-Volt-ampere characteristics and physics of diodes transistors and other semiconductor devices.
-The emphasis is upon biasing and the setting of DC levels to make the device function
+ELT 111 Electronics I, Resistive (2-3) 3 hrs.
+Resistive circuits involving electronic devices.
+Volt-ampere characteristics and physics of diodes, transistors and other semiconductor devices.
+The emphasis is upon biasing and the setting of DC levels to make the device function.
+Prerequisite: ELT 110 or consent of instructor.

 ELT 203 Electronics II, Digital (3-4) 5 hrs.
 Examines the building blocks of digital circuits.
 These elements are then blended into topics and applications.
-A sampling of topics are Boolean algebra.
-Karnaugh mapping, counters and microprocessors.
-Prerequisite: ELT 111.
+Topics include Boolean algebra, Karnaugh mapping, counters and microprocessors.
+Prerequisite: ELT 110.

-ELT 204 Electronics II.
-Advanced 5 hrs Electronics (3-4)
+ELT 204 Electronics II, Advanced 5 hrs.
+Electronics (3-4)